 1938: "CCC crews constructed a new telephone line from North Fork Station to Highland Butte."
 (Clackamas-Marion District Annual Report)

 July 9, 1952: "Miss Kathleen Morrison, daughter of Mr. and Mrs. J. C. Morrison, was called last week to take over her job as fire guard lookout at Highland Butte.
 She had applied for the job earlier in the spring and knew she was on call but was given just a few hours notice to reach the lookout station."
 (The Oregon Statesman)

-October 12, 1962: The tower was completely destroyed in the Columbus Day Hurricane.
-The damages were not covered under the State of Oregon Restoration Fund.
+October 12, 1962: The tower completely destroyed in the Columbus Day Hurricane.
+The damages not covered under the State of Oregon Restoration Fund.

 1962: "Present plans call for the inactivation of the Highland Butte Lookout due to its valley location and semi-agricultural surrounding."
 (1962 District Warden's Seasonal Report)

 DESCRIBED BY US ENGINEERS 1941 (ANS) STATION IS ABOUT 7 MILES SOUTHWEST OF ESTACADA AND 11 MILES SOUTHEAST OF OREGON CITY.
 IT IS ON THE HIGHEST PART OF HIGHLAND BUTTE, A PROMINENT TIMBER-COVERED HILL.
 THE STATION IS CENTERED DIRECTLY BENEATH THE HIGHLAND BUTTE LOOKOUT TOWER, AND IS MARKED BY A U.S. ARMY ENGINEERS DISK SET IN A CONCRETE POST ABOUT 8 INCHES SQUARE AND PROJECTS 4 INCHES.
 THE DISK IS STAMPED HIGHLAND 1939.